FlutterFlow/flutterflow-documentation/docs/resources/ui/components/overview.md

   widgets like `Row`, `Column`, or `Stack` to create a combined widget that serve a specific function, like a `LoginComponent` or a `SearchBar`.

-- **[Custom Widgets:](../../../ff-concepts/adding-customization/custom-widgets.md)** For scenarios where more complex functionalities are required, FlutterFlow allows you to develop their own Custom Widgets.
+- **[Custom Widgets](../../../ff-concepts/adding-customization/custom-widgets.md)**: For scenarios where more complex functionalities are required, FlutterFlow allows you to develop their own Custom Widgets.
 This involves writing Flutter code from scratch, offering the highest level of customization and flexibility.

-- **Themed Widgets:** Themed widgets can be reused across your app, making it easy to update styles universally.
+- **[Themed Widgets](../../../ff-concepts/design-system/design-system.md#theme-widgets)**: Themed widgets can be reused across your app, making it easy to update styles universally.
 If you decide to change any properties, such as color schemes or fonts, you can update the theme widget instead of modifying each widget individually.